Pageboy/perspectief/_posts/2019/2019-06-08-maiden-voyage.md

 **Overnight near to Dorchester-on-Thames**

+Favourite place for a night’s mooring.
+Time it for a walk to the top of Wittenham Clumps.

 [![Hood up for the night.]({{site.baseurl}}/images/2019/06/DSC_5027.jpg)]({{site.baseurl}}/images/2019/06/DSC_5027.jpg)

 Between Sandford and Iffley we moor up on the opposite bank to Rose Island.